-Paul Barrett is the deputy director of the Center for Business and Human Rights at York University’s Stern School of Business.
+Paul Barrett is the deputy director of the Center for Business and Human Rights at New York University’s Stern School of Business.
 He joined the Center in September 2017

 after working for more than three decades as a journalist and author focusing on the

 intersection of business, law, and society.
 Most recently, he worked for 12 years for

 Bloomberg Businessweek magazine, where he served at various times as the editor of

 an award-winning investigative team and a writer covering topics such as energy and